saivirup/64bit-riscv-cpu/README.md

 ## ⚙️ How It Works (Conceptually)
 Even if you’re not familiar with hardware design, the processor works like this:

--Fetch – It looks at the current memory address and grabs the instruction.
+- Fetch – It looks at the current memory address and grabs the instruction.

--Decode – It figures out what kind of instruction it is (e.g., add two numbers).
+- Decode – It figures out what kind of instruction it is (e.g., add two numbers).

--Execute – It performs the operation (like addition, logic, shift).
+- Execute – It performs the operation (like addition, logic, shift).

--Memory – It may read or write to memory if needed.
+- Memory – It may read or write to memory if needed.

--Writeback – It saves the result for future use.
+- Writeback – It saves the result for future use.

--Repeat – It goes to the next instruction and does it again.
+- Repeat – It goes to the next instruction and does it again.

 Each of these steps is represented by a custom Verilog module and connected through a datapath.

+---

+## 🧪 How I Verified It
+- I used ModelSim to simulate each module independently.

+- Designed custom testbenches to check every CPU instruction, including edge cases.

+- Debugged using waveform visualization and manual signal tracing.

+- Step-by-step module integration to ensure the system scaled correctly.

+---

+## 🔧 Tools Used
+- Verilog: For hardware design

+- ModelSim: For simulation and debugging

+- Quartus Prime Lite: For eventual FPGA synthesis

+- Git + GitHub: For version control and documentation

+---

+##📌 What's Working Now
+- Full support for R-Type instructions (ADD, SUB, AND, OR, XOR, etc.)

+- Functional ALU, Control Unit, Register File, and Program Counter

+- Verified instruction fetch-decode-execute loop

+- Manual test programs to validate instruction behavior

 ---